Doxylin Tablets is a brand of medicine containing the active ingredient doxycycline (tetracycline antibiotics).

-For the prevention of malaria, the usual dose for adults is 100 mg each day, starting two days before entering the malarious area, continuing during the visit, and for two weeks after leaving the area.
+For the prevention of malaria, the usual dose for adults is 100 mg each day, starting two days before entering the malarious area, continuing during the visit, and for four weeks after leaving the area.

 Children over 8 years of age may need smaller doses, depending on their weight.